State & Local Scholarships

 Click here to access the State & Local Scholarships Database.

 School Specific Scholarships

 Click here to access the School Specific Scholarship college website listing.

 Senior Scholarship Evening

 Hartford Union High School will be hosting a Senior Scholarship Evening to recognize all seniors receiving scholarships and those community/business members providing the scholarships.
-This event will be on Sunday, May 15th at HUHS in the Drama Lecture Hall from 5pm - 6pm (Park outside Exit 6).
+This event will be on Wednesday May 17th at HUHS in the Drama Lecture Hall from 7-8pm (Park outside Exit 6).
 We hope all seniors receiving scholarships and their parents will attend the Senior Scholarship Evening for recognition and to meet scholarship donors.
-We kindly ask that all seniors receiving scholarships click here and follow the steps to provide us with every scholarship you have earned.
 Further information will be sent out between now and the Scholarship evening, so please pay attention to emails and message center messages.
 Thank you and congratulations in advance!